Advertisement

 The vest hits at my mid hip, as designed, which I really like and don’t always see in vests.
 As the trend of low rise pants continues, I always like a lit more coverage when I am bending or doing active things so that I don’t show off any of my goods, if you know what I mean. prAna describes the Bolero as semi-fitted and I couldn’t agree more.
 The vest is not at all boxy, rather it curves in with your curves.
 I am right in between a small and medium per their size guide; I ordered a small and have plenty of room to put a base and mid layer underneath with breathing room to allow me to move around.
 However, if you plan on putting more layers underneath, such as a bulky sweater, size up if you are in the middle like me.

 The Bolero Vest retails for $100 and I feel that this is a pretty fair price for a well made vest that can double as an active or casual piece for the shoulder season.
-For more information on this piece, please visit prAna.com
+For more information on the Bolero Vest and other prAna products, please visit www.prAna.com.

 This last photo is just for fun.
 Suki, one our dog testers, had to put the Bolero vest on:)